chadillac/MoshPit.js/docs/usage.md

     .desktop
     .desktop_wide

-Currently I you have to customize them directly in the MoshPit declaration, it's ugly... but you'll be able to provide a custom list of sizes and states that you expect to be used in the very near future.
+Currently you have to customize them directly in the MoshPit source, it's ugly... but you'll be able to provide a custom list of sizes and states that you expect to be used in the very near future.
+The github repo includes a [build bash script](https://github.com/chadillac/MoshPit.js/tree/master/build) (Linux, it's pretty great.) for minifying the source via uglify-js if you need to modify the sizes and want a minified version for production.

 ###Okay, but I don't really know LESS all that well...